mibaratto/projeto-frontendreact/README.md

 - localStorage

 # Requirements
-The project will consist of 3 main parts:
+The project consists in 3 main parts:

 1. Home
 - Showing all products